 - SoTL Consultations: TLI staff members are available to provide assistance with preparing for SoTL work, on a case by case basis.
-You can request an individual consultation or if you are a department administrator with a unit-wide project, a department-level consultation.
+You can make an individual service request or if you are a department administrator with a unit-wide project, a department-level request.

 - SoTL Incubator: This program supports UT faculty who are interested in initiating a SoTL project.
 It features logistical support in the form of structured meetings for every step in the planning and implementation process and assistance in conducting literature reviews, preparing appropriate evaluation methods, and carrying out data collection activities.
 Visit the SoTL Incubator page to learn more.